odoo/documentation/inventory/delivery/scheduled_dates.rst

 manufacture the product.

 .. tip::
-    Don’t forget to tick the manufacturing box in inventory if you want to create manufacturing routes.
+    Don't forget to tick the manufacturing box in inventory if you want to create manufacturing routes.

 At the company level